-Scroll beyond the pictures for a detailed explanation.
+Please scroll beyond the video and image below for a detailed introduction and explanation.

 TOPOLOGY